M.A.D. (Veronica Mars): Synopsis

 A girl named Carmen breaks up with her long-term boyfriend, Tad (Jeff D'Agostino).
 However, before he leaves, Tad shows her a phone which has some embarrassing video of her that she does not even remember when she was drunk.
 Veronica agrees to help retrieve her phone.
 Later, Veronica and Logan make out in the bathroom.
 Veronica and Tad both have their phones confiscated, but only Veronica gets hers back, indicating that Veronica stole it, which she did.
 Keith (Enrico Colantoni) notices an ad for $50,000 for the whereabouts of Duncan Kane (Teddy Dunn).
 The two start on the project of finding Duncan before Keith has to leave on a date.
 Carmen enters Mars Investigations and smashes Tad's phone, but Tad instant messages Veronica with the video again.
 Tad and Carmen get back together (though it is strongly implied that he is blackmailing her).
 A student mocks Tad for his supposed homosexuality, even though he wants to join the Navy (referencing Don't Ask, Don't Tell, which was in effect at the time).
 Veronica talks to Carmen again, and she has a new plan, which involves Carmen inviting Tad to a romantic walk on the beach.

 Weevil (Francis Capra) informs Veronica that Duncan bought a cheap car shortly before he ran away.
 Logan and Veronica go back to his house before Aaron Echolls (Harry Hamlin) awkwardly comes in.
-While Veronica is in the bathroom, Logan's friends Dick (Ryan Hansen) and Beaver (Kyle Gallner) come, leaving Veronica to escape.
+While Veronica is in the bathroom, Logan's friends Dick (Ryan Hansen) and Beaver (Kyle Gallner) come, leading Veronica to escape.
 Aaron attempts to be helpful by giving her a ride home and returning her purse, and Aaron is generally supportive of Veronica and Logan's relationship.
 At the boardwalk, Carmen asks Tad to talk to Seth, an openly gay student, while Veronica takes pictures.
 Keith gets a lead on Duncan's stolen car, which is in Tijuana, Mexico, but Duncan does not have it.
 Veronica talks to Mac (Tina Majorino) and asks her to create a "sexually explicit website" involving Tad.
 Veronica and Carmen talk to Tad, who show him the recently created website, and Veronica says she will send the website to the Naval Academy if he does not break up with Carmen and deletes the video of Carmen.
 Logan invites Veronica on a date out, indicating that he wants to make their relationship public.
 Logan also says that he thinks that Aaron likes her.
 Veronica notices an ad in the newspaper, which says that they are seeking Lianne Mars (Corinne Bohrer), who has just been put under a notice of legal proceedings in the classified section.